etgalang/TuneTribe/README.md

 a positive user experience by managing comments and addressing any issues.
 Admins oversee the platform's operations and have the authority to ban users or artists if necessary.

+## State of the Project
+Currently, the project is up and running for both normal users and admins.
+A user can create an account, and most of the use cases have been implemented, except for those related to friends or followers/following.
+All other user use cases have been implemented.
+For admins, all use cases have been fully implemented.
+For moderators, to be in a usable state, we just need to implement some backend functionalities to send and receive data from the database.
+For artists, there is currently no implementation.

 ![UML case diagram (8)](https://github.com/etgalang/TuneTribe/assets/156261506/2e48d630-5d7b-4b40-b486-7fdbef12af71)